AmazedWonder/PIZZAH_SHOP/README.md

-# PIZZAH_SHOP
+# PIZZA SHOP
- A website specifically built for an easy pizza shopping for consumers via online
+ A Pizza website landingpage specifically built for an easy pizza shopping for consumers via online